 In 1999, CFOI amended race categories so that Hispanics no longer counted as a race, but solely as an ethnicity.
+Each decedent in CFOI is counted only once in the race and ethnicity categories.
 Three additional changes were also incorporated to race and ethnicity categories: